SmokinCaterpillar/pypet/doc/source/introduction.rst

 So that's it for the start.
 If you want to know the nitty-gritty details of *pypet* take a look at the :ref:`cookbook`.
-If you are not the type of guy who reads manuals but wants hands-on experience, check out the :ref:`theexamples`.
+If you are not the type of guy who reads manuals but wants hands-on experience, check out the :ref:`tutorial` or :ref:`theexamples`.
+If you consider using *pypet* with an already existing project of yours, I may direct your attention to :ref:`example-17`.

 Cheers,
     Robert